caballeto/Elox/README.md

 ## Layout
 Layout of repository is as follows:
- - docs - documentation on grammar and types
+ - docs - simple description on grammar and types
  - out - compiled source
  - src - source code
  - test - some language tests